 What is Cryptocurrency?

-Cryptocurrency has revolutionized modern day concept of money transaction to a significant extent.
-With its reliable blockchain system it is drawing more people into it every day.
-In 2020, the global worth of cryptocurrency reached to $1.49 billion with an estimated growth rate is 12.8% per year.
+Cryptocurrency has revolutionized the modern-day concept of money transactions to a significant extent.
+With its reliable blockchain system, it is drawing more people into it every day.
+In 2020, the global worth of cryptocurrency reached $1.49 billion with an estimated growth rate is 12.8% per year.
 In 2018, around 1600 cryptocurrencies were functioning.
-In this article we’ll try to provide a concise idea of cryptocurrency, how it works, which cryptocurrencies have the potential to stay in the long run and prospects of the blockchain system in future.
+In this article, we’ll try to provide a concise idea of cryptocurrency, how it works, which cryptocurrencies have the potential to stay in the long run, and the prospects of the blockchain system in the future.

-An encrypted currency that have no physical existence, can bypass all the conventional transaction system, highly secure digital currency.
+An encrypted currency that has no physical existence, can bypass all the conventional transaction systems, highly secure digital currency.

 Cryptocurrency relies on cryptography or more specifically on the blockchain system.
 It is a digital or virtual system of transaction that bypasses the conventional central issuing or regulating body.
 Instead, it keeps a digital ledger of transactions between the two parties in a highly secure and authentic manner.
 Then this recorded data of the ledger were cloned and spread all over the computers on the network.

-This peer-to-peer system provides the opportunity of both sending and receiving payments.
+This peer-to-peer system provides the opportunity to both send and receives payments.
 So, there is no need to carry physical money be dragged all over the world.
-This very concept motivated people to invest on it more.
+This very concept motivated people to invest in it more.

-The primary objective of all the cryptocurrencies is to make the transaction appear untraceable.
-It uses a cryptographic algorithm know as Hash to process the transaction.
+The primary objective of all cryptocurrencies is to make the transaction appear untraceable.
+It uses a cryptographic algorithm known as Hash to process the transaction.
 Then it comes up with a result.
 Lengthwise, the output matches the input.
 However, it looks nothing like the original entry.

 As the first cryptocurrency, Bitcoin retains the leading position since its arrival in 2009.
 It is the brainchild of Satoshi Nakamoto – a highly speculated pseudonym for an anonymous individual or group of people.
 On 20 June 2022, the exchange rate for 1 Bitcoin is 19,059.50 USD.

 Although, all cryptocurrencies lay heavy stress on safety and security.
-None can provide the assurance of stability.
-The value of cryptocurrencies fluctuate all the time.
-Because, people are mining data to acquire digital currencies as a profession these days.
-Massive groups are investing time and resource to grab this opportunity.
+None can assure stability.
+The value of cryptocurrencies fluctuates all the time.
+Because people are mining data to acquire digital currencies as a profession these days.
+Massive groups are investing time and resources to grab this opportunity.
 Block. one, a Chinese corporation, comes as the top private owner of bitcoin.
 Block. one possesses 140,000 BTC, which is 0.667% of the entire supply.

 Unlike traditional financial products such as mutual funds, stocks, and bonds- cryptocurrencies are less subjected to regulatory measures.
 Thus, the value of cryptocurrencies are depending on supply and demand.
-Stakes of the risk and the reward are higher.
+The stakes of the risk and the reward are higher.

 Safe Investment in Cryptocurrency: 4 Simple Principles